 Paul has successfully worked in such domains as finance, real estate, education, network administration, business intelligence, health insurance, and customer relationship management.

 Working alongside small and large teams alike, Paul led in the design of more productive and enjoyable desktop, mobile, and web-based applications, websites, intranets, courseware, and even (gasp) CD-ROMs.

 His contributions often include interaction design, prototyping, team education, and senior management advisory.

-Paul has also created and taught software interaction design courses for Simon Fraser University, Emily Carr University of Art and Design, and Continuing Studies for the University of British Columbia.
-In addition, he has spoken at various local workshops and public events, including the Educational Technology Users Group (ETUG), Agile Vancouver, Festival of Learning 2018, and the Vancouver User Experience Group.
+Paul has developed and taught highly-rated software interaction design courses for Simon Fraser University, Emily Carr University of Art and Design and the University of British Columbia (Continuing Studies).

-In 2016 Paul combined his professional user experience design skill set with his extensive instructional background and entered the world of open source software, where Paul is exploring and building software for today’s open and networked learning ecosystems.
+In 2016, Paul combined his professional user experience design skill set with his extensive education and instructional background and entered the world of open source software.

 Paul is presently building software solutions for today’s open and networked learning ecosystems, and his approach to this area has been referred to as “simple, logical, and smart.”
 The current focus of his development work is the modern flat-file Grav CMS in combination with Git-based services for the field of open education.